tsteggall/tsteggall/content/author/admin/_index.md

 - Visitors
 ---

-I'm an analyst and project manager with 5 years of experience working at the intersection of data analysis and decision making, with a successful track record in both professional sports and politics.
+My name is Tim Steggall and I'm an analyst and project manager with 5 years of experience working in both sports and politics.
+With the Rays I coordinated and streamlined the day-to-day operations of the scouting department, and I’m proud to have been part of three successful drafts from 2015 – 2017.
+In 2018, I moved to California and managed the successful State Assembly campaign for Rebecca Bauer-Kahan.

-With the Tampa Bay Rays, I lived the "Moneyball" experience – I was part analyst, scout, coordinator, and project manager, with the primary responsibility of overseeing and optimizing amateur scouting operations.
-I left the Rays in January 2018, moved to California, and managed the State Assembly campaign for Rebecca Bauer-Kahan.
-Despite starting with a steep name recognition deficit, we built a $1.5m campaign from the ground up and successfully unseated a two-term incumbent.

-I'm currently living in San Francisco and looking to continue leveraging my skillset to tackle challenging and interesting problems.
 I plan to use this blog to dive into the R community, continue to develop my technical skills, and showcase my work and thought-process.

+Outside of the blog/work, I like to run, read, and hang out with my dog.
 If you have thoughts, questions, ideas, or just general inquiries, please feel free to shoot me an email at <tsteggall@gmail.com>.